Skip to content

 Working in early childhood education and care has lots of perks and advantages compared to other education careers, but besides these advantages comes great responsibilities.
 In this article, we would like to share the five main responsibilities and obligations of a childcare educator.

-When I’m being asked about the first/most important thing you do with the children as a teacher, the answer is “build a trustable relationship between me and them”.
-This relationship is considered the roots of their developmental tree.
+When we take the question to our trainers about the first/most important thing a teacher should do with the children, the answer is “build a trustable relationship with them and their parents.”

 Ensure Holistic Learning